YehoGuy/NLP_Word_Similarity/README.md

 # NLP_Word_Similarity - By Guy Yehoshua

+## System Design
+The system is implemented as three Map‑Reduce stages:

+**Association‑count stage** – For every lexeme–feature pair we tally all frequency statistics required for association measures: count(L), count(F), count(l,f), count(L = l), count(F = f).
+Input: lines describing dependency parse trees.
+Output: records <lexeme, feature‑label, count>.
+The mapper also keeps Count(L) and Count(L = l) in memory, and—because of memory limits—filters so that only words appearing in the gold‑standard set are processed.

+**Association‑score stage** – For each lexeme we compute the chosen association measures (raw frequency, relative frequency, PMI, t‑test) for all of its features and aggregate the results.
+Output: records HashMap<feature, [count, freq, PMI, T‑Test]> per lexeme.

+**Similarity‑vector stage** – A three‑way self‑join merges these records with the (filtered) word‑pair file, and for every relevant pair it produces a 24‑dimensional vector containing all combinations of the four association measures × six vector‑similarity measures.
+Example output:

 ### Understanding the Input Dataset's Structure - Google's English All Biarcs dataset.

 Items in the “biarcs” dataset reflect higher-order dependency relations that involve two arcs -- three connected content words.